HARD WATER DATA / UTTAR PRADESH

 At Bareilly's 550 ppm, this single setting change meaningfully extends the interval between geyser servicing.
 Combine it with every 3 months professional descaling for maximum element life.

 Bareilly in Uttar Pradesh has extreme hard water at an average TDS of 550 ppm (range: 451-649 ppm).
 The recommended descaling schedule for Bareilly is: washing machine monthly with WashDX, kettle every 3 weeks with DescaleX Bio, geyser every 3 months with WashDX.
 Bareilly sits in the Rohilkhand plain between the Ramganga and Ganga - alluvial farmland fed by mineral-heavy Himalayan runoff that makes it 550 ppm EXTREME in every home.
-Hard-water descalers for Bareilly: DescaleX for coffee machines, dishwashers, and showerheads; DescaleX Bio for kettles and food-contact appliances; WashDX for washing machines, geysers, and immersion rods.
+Hard-water descalers for Bareilly: DescaleX for coffee machines and dishwashers; DescaleX Bio for kettles and bottle warmers; WashDX for washing machines, geysers, showerheads, and immersion rods.

 RECOMMENDED FOR BAREILLY